MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 The file type can influence how long it takes to scan a file.
 Example scanning times:

+- A typical 100 MB Word file: 0.5-5 minutes

 - A typical 100 MB PDF file: 5-20 minutes

 - A typical 100 MB Excel file: 12-30 minutes

 In addition, the Azure Information Protection scanner has a timeout period of 00:30:00 (30 minutes) for each file that it processes.
 This value takes into account the time it can take to retrieve a file from a repository and temporarily save it locally for actions that can include decryption, content extraction for inspection, labeling, and encryption.

+Although the Azure Information Protection scanner can scan dozens to hundreds of files per minute, if you have a data repository that has a high number of very large files, the scanner can exceed this default timeout period and in the Azure portal, seem to stop after 30 minutes.

+A scanner with 4 core processors by default has 16 threads for scanning and the probability of encountering 16 large files in a 30 minute time period depends on the ratio of the large files.
+For example, if the scanning rate is 200 files per minute, and 1% of files exceed the 30 minute timeout, there is a probability of more than 85% that the scanner will encounter the 30 minute timeout situation.
+These timeouts can result in longer scanning times and higher memory consumption.

+In this situation, if you cannot add more core processors to the scanner computer, consider decreasing the timeout period for better scanning rates and lower memory consumption, but with the acknowledgment that some files will be excluded.
+Alternatively, consider increasing the timeout period for more accurate scanning results but with the acknowledgment that this configuration will result in lower scanning rates and high memory consumption.

-If you see the scanner status change to disconnected in the Azure portal and it is scanning large files, you might need to increase the timeout period for file processing, which you can do by configuring the following advanced client setting:
+To change the timeout period for file processing, configure the following advanced client setting:

 - Key: **FileProcessingTimeout**